JaimeArboleda/nestedcvtraining/README.md

     calibrated : bool, default=False
         If True, all models are calibrated using CalibratedClassifierCV

+    ensemble : bool, default=False
+        If True, an ensemble model is built in the inner training loop.
+Otherwise, a model fitted with the whole inner dataset will be built.

     loss_metric : str, default='auc'
         Metric to use in order to find best parameters in Bayesian Search.
 Options:
         - roc_auc